 She loved it almost as much as my wavering.

 After New Year’s the phone rang every morning.
-The brothers at Xaverian were pleading for my soul.
+The Xaverian brothers pleaded for my soul.

 “I don’t believe in God.”
-I belonged somewhere other than an all-boys high school and that was closer to Kyla.
+I belonged somewhere other than an all-boys high school and that was closer to Kyla at the public high school.

 "Then you'll be damned to Hell."
 The Vice Principal switched to bad guy with the ease Dr. Jekyll becoming Mr. Hyde.

 Things got rough during the Christmas Holidays.
 Old friends players in my hometown called me a commie faggot.
-I was neither.
+I was neither yet.

-Xaverian suggested to my parents that I see a psychiatrist.
+Xaverian suggested to my parents that I see a psychiatrist from the arch-dioccese.

 I agreed to this experiment for my mother's sake.

 We arrived at the Jesuit seminary in Brighton ten minutes before our appointment.
-My mother was as devoted to punctuality as she was to God.
+Like my father my mother was as devoted to punctuality as she was to God.
 We parked before the Order of Jesus' main building.
 Snow covered the lawn.
 She said nothing.

 “You’re my son.
 I will always love you, but you know how I feel about God.
 Please have an open mind.”